argoproj/argo-cd/specs/design-black-box.md

    - Flux+GitEngine should add and update Kubernetes resources if and only if Flux without GitEngine would had done, in the same way (same content) and in the same situations

+Unfortunately, there isn't a straightforward way to decidedly check for (3).

-Additionally, there must be a clear way forward (in the shape of well-defined steps) for the features not covered by the PoC to work (complying with the points avoid) in the final GitOps
+Additionally, there must be a clear way forward (in the shape of well-defined steps) for the features not covered by the PoC to work (complying with the points above) int he final GitOps
 Engine.

 ### GitOps Engine PoC